 Can melanoma be prevented?

-There is no sure way to prevent melanoma but there are some things that may help lower your risk for it, such as:
+There is no sure way to prevent melanoma, but there are things you can do that may help lower your risk for it, such as:

 - Wearing sunglasses that have 100% UVA/UVB protection

 - Wearing clothing to shade your face and cover your body

 Regular skin self-exams may help you find skin cancer early, when it’s smaller and easier to treat.
 Become familiar with the way your skin and moles look.
 Talk with your healthcare provider about any bumps, spots, or other marks on your skin.

 The first symptom of melanoma is often a change in a mole or the appearance of a new mole.
 The ABCDE rule can help you tell a normal mole from one that might be melanoma.
 The rule is: